With summer in full swing, our buggies at the supermarket are filled with goods that quench our thirst while giving us something yummy to snack on.

 Once both halves have been sliced, lay the halves on a cutting surface with their skins facing down.
 Cut long, thin strips lengthwise into the flesh of the meat, being careful not to pierce the skin.
 Then, turn your knife and cut crosswise.
 After, carefully begin to turn your mango inside out.
 You should be rewarded with easy-to-scrape off mango cubes!

 After removing the cubes from both halves, go ahead and trim any remaining fruit around the pit.
 Once all the available fruit has been dug out, throw the pit and peels away in a pet-proof container.

 After gathering all of the fruit together, your mango is ready to serve!
 Offer these refreshing, candy-like chunks, in moderation, as described above, as a delicious reward for good behavior!

-If you’re curious about knowing more about how to keep your pets looking and feeling their best, even when problems arise, keep up with our blog at Banixx.com/blog where we spill the best ways to keep your dog feeling happy and healthy.
+If you’re curious about knowing more about how to keep your pets looking and feeling their best, even when problems arise, keep up by visiting our dog page or dog blog where we spill the best ways to keep your dog feeling happy and healthy.